sivahuang77/citrux-cli/docs/tools/mcp-server.md

 ## Discovery process deep dive

-When the Gemini CLI starts, it performs MCP server discovery through the following detailed process:
+When the Citrux CLI starts, it performs MCP server discovery through the following detailed process:

 ### 1. Server iteration and connection